libfirm/firmsmith/README.md

 ## Executing

+You can simply run it:

+    ./run-fuzzer.py

+However, this will lead to quite unreadable reports, because firmsmith never generates a main function, which means linking will always fail.
+Still, run-fuzzer correctly detects crashes, which look different than a linker error.

+Usually, you want to test a single optimization like `-fthread-jumps`.
+In this case, run it like this:

-    ./run-fuzzer.py --cparser-options="-c"
+    ./run-fuzzer.py --cparser-options="-fthread-jumps -c"

-This creates a lot of temporary files.
+The fuzzer creates a lot of temporary files.
 For cleanup run:

-    bash ./clean
+    bash clean

 ## Licence MIT